Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Pistoleros Regroup.md

 The half-found gang walks to Manuel, who is laying against a tree with his leg hurt.
 Manuel is fine after they make him a makeshift splint.
 Manuel says he saw Morrison run towards Littlehill Grove.

 G "There you are, Manuel.
 Looking worse for wear."<br>
-M "I've been worse, Gwyneth.
+MA "Ooooh, I've been worse, Gwyneth.
 The sight of friendly faces washes the bad feelings away."<br>
-A "His leg is hurt.
-We're not going anywhere before we do something about that."<br>
-W "Gwyneth, make a splint from some sturdy branches off the ground.
-We're not leaving anyone behind."<br>
-G "On it."<br>
 A "What happened, Manuel?"<br>
-M "I rode with Morrison for a long while.
+MA "I rode with Morrison for a long while.
 The Feds didn't give up <i>la caza</i> easily."<br>
-M "The gunshots scared my <i>caballo</i>, and it reared.
-I fell hard on my side."<br>
+MA "The gunshots scared my <i>caballo</i>, and it reared.
+I fell on my side!"<br>
-M "Luckily, the Feds didn't see me.
+MA "Luckily, the Feds didn't see me.
 They went after Morrison."<br>
 A "Which direction did he ride to?"<br>
-M "We we're headed for Littlehill Grove."<br>
+MA "We we're headed for Littlehill Grove."<br>
-Gwyneth fixes up Manuels leg<br>
-G "There, good as new."<br>
+G "Can you stand, Manuel?"<br>
+MA "My <i>amigo</i>, my leg is good as new!"<br>
+Gwyneth helps Manuel get up<br>
+G "There, you'll be riding again in no time."<br>
 W "Good.
 Let's get moving.
 We have to find Morrison."<br>
-M "Oh, I hope he's okay.
-He's not the bravest <i>alma</i>."<br>
+MA "Oh, I hope he's okay.
+He's not the bravest <i>alma</i>."
-A "Let's move!"

 ## Littlehill Grove